Daron-Marino/cnn-project-capstone/README.md

 [link to data](https://www.kaggle.com/kmader/satellite-images-of-hurricane-damage)

-* The dataset used in my project conains satellite images of Texas after Hurrican Harvey.
+* The dataset used in my project contains satellite images of Texas after Hurricane Harvey.
 The images are divided into two classes: `damage` and `no_damage`
   * train_another: the training data contains 10000 images (5000 of each class)
   * validation_another: the validation data contains 2000 images (1000 of each class)
   * test_another: this is unbalanced test data with 8000 images of damaged properties and 1000 images of undamaged property